Book of Mormon Storyline:

 “I, Mormon, wrote an epistle unto the king of the Lamanites, and desired of him that he would grant unto us that we might gather together our people unto the land of Cumorah, by a hill which was called Cumorah, and there we could give them battle.
 And it came to pass that the king of the Lamanites did grant unto me the thing which I desired.”
 (Mormon, 6:2-3)

 In this battle, the Nephite nation was destroyed.
 Yet, Mormon’s son Moroni lived.
-Moroni then engraved an account of the battle on gold plates and buried those plates, along with other plates, which his father had previously buried in the hill.
+Moroni then engraved an account of the battle on gold plates and buried those plates, along with the other plates, his father had previously buried in the hill.

 Book of Mormon Problems:

 ● Mormon desired to have every single one of his subjects (men, women, and children) fight, in what becomes a final battle.
 His request brought about the annihilation of the entire Nephite nation.
 If this story were true, Mormon’s call to battle would be one of the greatest military blunders of all time.
-Let’s try to imagine the Bible’s King Solomon requesting a battle which ends up wiping out the nation of Israel; if Solomon had done so, how many people would consider him a wise man?

 ● Also, it’s hard to imagine how the Nephites, who had migrated throughout America, could be summoned to battle.
 For example: How would all the Nephites get the message?